Raiden Fighters Aces: Update patch

 After using the patch, the time of play is reset to zero, game replays may become incompatible with the patched version.
 The patch could be downloaded only through the Xbox Live service.

+Release

-ReleaseThe Onslaught Raiden Fighters Special Edition is an official game strategy DVD of the game, produced by INH CO., LTD. It was based on The Onslaught Raiden Fighters walkthrough video series, but with remastered video footage, new tutorial layout, audio commentaries from producers, players, composers.
+The Onslaught Raiden Fighters Special Edition is an official game strategy DVD of the game, produced by INH CO., LTD. It was based on The Onslaught Raiden Fighters walkthrough video series, but with remastered video footage, new tutorial layout, audio commentaries from producers, players, composers.
 The INH shop order also includes Raiden Fighters Aces Secret File, which includes additional strategies and bonus game production materials.
 The DVD is included in the limited version of the game.